 Though it may seem counterintuitive, in today’s digital world, phone calls are more important than ever.
 The rise of mobile and click-to-call drove a 110% increase in calls to US businesses from 2014 to 2019.

 From acquisition to retention, the stakes are high.
 Marketers must create holistic and efficient experiences that result in conversions — and that includes the experience consumers have when they call.
 Otherwise, they risk losing them to someone else that will.
 Consumers aren’t as brand loyal as they once were — in fact, 84% of callers say they would cease doing business with a company after a bad call experience.

-To provide a seamless experience for callers, marketers are leveraging features of their call tracking solution.
+To provide a seamless experience for callers, marketers are leveraging features of their call tracking and conversation intelligence solution.
 Below are 6 ways you can use this technology to increase call conversion rates and customer satisfaction.

 1: Set Up an IVR to Let Callers Route Themselves